Kaga & Hakusan

 Rejuvenating hot springs and seafaring history backdropped by mountains

-The southern part of Ishikawa is defined by geothermic hot springs, towering mountains, and the Sea of Japan.
-Kaga Onsen includes four distinct hot-spring villages, while the 2,700-meter-high Mt.
+The southern part of Ishikawa is defined by geothermal hot springs, majestic mountains, and the Sea of Japan.
+Kaga Onsen encompasses four distinct hot-spring villages, while the 2,700-meter-high Mt.
 Hakusan has been a destination for ascetic worship since ancient times.
+Visit this scenic area of Ishikawa to experience fresh Japanese seafood, unparalleled onsen bathing, luxurious Japanese ryokan, unspoiled nature, crafts such as Kutani ware porcelain, and serene temples and shrines.

 Rejuvenating hot springs